 There are limited exceptions to the Texas statutes of limitations.
 These exceptions can delay the running of the statute or pause the clock once it has started to run.
 Below are some examples of these exceptions:

 If an accident resulted in catastrophic injuries, the need to quickly retain an attorney following the injury is even more important.
 Your attorney needs every single minute allowed by the statutes to fully investigate your claim prior to beginning litigation.
 When you have a knowledgeable attorney from Noteboom—The Law Firm by your side, you can rest assured that the statute of limitations for your claim will never go by without a claim for damages being filed on your behalf.
 Our experienced legal team is in each and every case—including yours—for the long haul.
 We devote the necessary time to handling every claim and we have regular office meetings to discuss your case.
-The Noteboom law firm successfully settles more than 90 percent of our cases because we prepare to try one hundred percent of our cases.
 Contact us today!